xapian/xapian/xapian-applications/omega/docs/postprocessing.rst

 Log Data Postprocessing
 =======================

+.. note:: You need to run configure with ``--enable-clickstream`` to get the scripts and programs used here installed.

 Log data includes

     - data logged from the search results page rendered by Omega query template and,